karatelabs/vscode-extension/README.md

 Choose the option to `Sign In / Manage License` and you will be shown a dialog.
 Click `Sign In` to be taken through the usual flow linked to your existing subscription details.

 Once you have authenticated successfully, copy the session ID from the browser and paste it into the input-box now showing in VS Code.
-Click `ENTER` to complete the sign-in.
+Hit `ENTER` to complete the sign-in.

 <img src="resources/sign-in-sessionid.jpg" height="150px"/>